PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

    algorithm to determine what kinds of values are common for words that seem to count as neighbours, and working backward from that.

+9. **Minimum Word Frequency**: If a minimum word frequency is specified, the entire corpus is filtered for that frequency first, and then only neighbours within the filtered corpus are returned.

-9. **Output file**: If this option is left blank, PCT will simply return the actual neighbourhood density for each word that is calculated (i.e., the number of neighbours of each word).
+10. **Output file**: If this option is left blank, PCT will simply return the actual neighbourhood density for each word that is calculated (i.e., the number of neighbours of each word).
 If a file is chosen, then the number will still be returned, but additionally, a file will be created that lists all of the actual neighbours for each word.
 It can be specified whether the output file should contain the orthographic representation or the transcription of each neighbour.
 Note that in the case of homophones that have been collapsed, the representation of the alphabetically first homophone will be the only one included.

-10. **Results**: Once all options have been selected, click “Calculate neighborhood density.”
+11. **Results**: Once all options have been selected, click “Calculate neighborhood density.”
 If this is not the first calculation, and you want to add the results to a pre-existing results table, select the choice that says “add to current results table.”
 Otherwise, select “start new results table.”
 A dialogue box will open, showing a table of the results, including the word, its neighbourhood density, the string type from which neighbourhood density was calculated, what choice was made regarding pronunciation variants, whether type or token frequency was used (if applicable), the string similarity algorithm that was used, and the threshold value.
 If the neighbourhood density for all words in the corpus is being calculated, simply click on the “start new results table” option, and you will be returned to your corpus, where a new column has been added automatically.

-11. **Saving results**: The results tables can each be saved to tab-delimited .txt files by selecting “Save to file” at the bottom of the window.
+12. **Saving results**: The results tables can each be saved to tab-delimited .txt files by selecting “Save to file” at the bottom of the window.
 Any output files containing actual lists of neighbours are already saved as .txt files in the location specified (see step 7).
 If all neighbourhood densities are calculated for a corpus, the corpus itself can be saved by going to “File” / “Export corpus as text file,” from where it can be reloaded into PCT for use in future sessions with the neighbourhood densities included.

 Here’s an example of neighbourhood density being calculated on transcriptions for the entire example corpus, using edit distance